Azure/azure-powershell/src/DesktopVirtualization/DesktopVirtualization.Autorest/docs/Remove-AzWvdHostPool.md

 ## EXAMPLES

-### Example 1: Delete a Windows Virtual Desktop HostPool by name
+### Example 1: Delete a Azure Virtual Desktop HostPool by name
 ```powershell
 Remove-AzWvdHostPool -ResourceGroupName ResourceGroupName -Name HostPoolName
 ```

-This command deletes a Windows Virtual Desktop HostPool in a Resource Group.
+This command deletes a Azure Virtual Desktop HostPool in a Resource Group.

 ## PARAMETERS